 - Different kinds of bugs

 Growing outdoors really depends on where you live.
 If you live in a warm climate and you have adequate space outdoors to grow, then growing cannabis outdoors will be a hell of a lot cheaper.
-You won’t have to worry about you marijuana plants so much as the sun and the climate will grow your plants for you.
+You won’t have to worry about you marijuana planted roots so much as the sun and the climate will grow your plants for you.

 You just need to use common sense when growing outdoors.
 If it’s dry and hasn’t rained for a while then water your plants.
 Don’t completely rely on the weather to grow you cannabis plants.
 Obviously it’s the reverse for when it rains.
 If your plants are getting too much water then you need to consider covering them or trying to prevent them from being overwatered.